Azure/azure-functions-python-extensions/azurefunctions-extensions-http-fastapi/README.md

 6. Run your function app and try it out!

 ### Bind to the FastApi-type
 The Azure Functions Extensions Http FastApi library for Python allows you to create a function app with FastApi Request or Response types.
 When your function runs, you will receive the request of FastApi Request type and you can return a FastApi response type instance.
 FastApi is one of top popular python web framework which provides elegant and powerful request/response types and functionalities to users.
 With this integration, you are empowered to use request/response the same way as using them in native FastApi.
 A good example is you can do http streaming upload and streaming download now!
-Feel free to check out [Fastapi doc] for further reference (https://fastapi.tiangolo.com/reference/responses/?h=custom)
+Feel free to check out [Fastapi doc](https://fastapi.tiangolo.com/reference/responses/?h=custom) for further reference.

 ```python